kkdlau/Tracker/README.md

 - ~~Fix video orientation~~
 - ~~Fix camera preview orientation~~
 - Add a button for stamping the time
+- Handle if a deleted file is selected

 ### Video player
 - ~~Wrap all control UI into safeArea ( need to find way to hack the UI and modify the library)~~